Steven Wright (serial killer)

 Steven Gerald James Wright (born 24 April 1958) is an English serial killer, also known as the Suffolk Strangler.
-He is currently serving life imprisonment for the murder of five women who worked in Ipswich, Suffolk.
-The killings took place during the final months of 2006 and Wright was found guilty in February 2008 and given a whole life order.
+He is currently serving life imprisonment for the murder of five women who worked in Ipswich, Suffolk, in 2006.
+Wright was found guilty in February 2008 and given a whole life order.
+In February 2026, Wright pleaded guilty to the murder of a sixth victim, 17-year-old Victoria Hall in 1999.

 Early life

-Steven Wright was born in the Norfolk village of Erpingham, the second of four children of military policeman Conrad and veterinary nurse Patricia, on 24 April 1958.
+Steven Wright was born on 24 April 1958 in Erpingham, Norfolk, the second of four children of military policeman Conrad and veterinary nurse Patricia.
 He has an older brother and two younger sisters.
 While Wright's father was on military service, the family had lived in both Malta and Singapore.
-Wright's mother left the family in 1964 when he was aged 6; his father divorced his mother in 1978; both remarried.
+When Wright was six, his mother left the family; his father divorced his mother in 1978; both remarried.
 Wright and his siblings lived with their father, who fathered a son and a daughter with his second wife, Valerie.

-Wright left school at the age of 16 in 1974 with no qualifications, and soon afterwards joined the Merchant Navy, becoming a chef on ferries sailing from Felixstowe, Suffolk.
+In 1974, aged 16, Wright left school with no qualifications.
+He joined the Merchant Navy.
 In 1978, at age 20, he married Angela O'Donovan in Milford Haven, Pembrokeshire, Wales.
-They had a son, Michael.
+They had a son.
 The couple separated in 1987, and later divorced.
 Wright became a steward on the ocean liner Queen Elizabeth 2, a lorry driver, a barman and, just prior to his arrest, a forklift truck driver.
-Former prostitute Lindi St Clair said that Wright attacked her in the 1980s.
-His second marriage was to Diane Cassell at Braintree, Essex, register office in August 1987.
-They divorced in July 1988 while he was a pub landlord in Norwich.
+Former sex worker Lindi St Clair said that Wright attacked her in the 1980s.
+His second marriage was to Diane Cassell at Braintree, Essex, registry office in August 1987.
+They divorced in July 1988 while he was the pub landlord of The Ferry Boat Inn, Norwich.

 It was during this time that Wright also managed a pub in South London.
 He lost this post due to his gambling and heavy drinking.
 Wright was convicted in 2001 of theft, having stolen £80 to pay off his debts.
 This was his only criminal conviction prior to the murders.
 Wright accrued large gambling debts, and was declared bankrupt in the late 1990s.
 He had twice tried to commit suicide, first by carbon monoxide poisoning in his car in 1994; secondly in 2000, by an overdose of pills.